kiliman/remix-flat-routes/README.md

 Options:
   --convention=<convention>
     The convention to use when migrating.
-      flat-files - Migrates all files to a flat directory structure. flat-folders - Migrates all files to a flat directory structure, but creates folders for each route.
+      flat-files - Migrates to flat files
+      flat-folders - Migrates to flat directories with route.tsx files hybrid - Keep folder structure with '+' suffix and _layout files
 ```

 ## 😍 Contributors